willow-hu/willow-hu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently an independent researcher.
-My research interests lie in AI and machine learning.
-Specifically, I am interested in how to make AI models more general to facilitate their real-world application.
+My research interests lie in Human-Computer Interaction and AI.
+Specifically, I am interested in how to improve the usage of AI models in HCI systems.s

 I was a Ph.D. student in the School of Computing and Information Systems (SCIS) at [Singapore Management University (SMU)](https://www.smu.edu.sg/), under the supervision of [Dr. Thivya Kandappu](https://www.thivyak.info/) and [Dr. Ma Dong](https://www.dongma.info/).
 I also worked closely with [Dr. Guohao Lan](https://guohao.netlify.app/).
 My research areas were Human-Computer Interaction (HCI) and Pervasive Sensing.
 However, I chose to withdraw from the PhD program because of some personal issues.